US Capitol Police officer dies from injuries sustained during riots, officials say

-The U.S. Capitol Police said in a statement that Officer Brian D. Sicknick was injured "while physically engaging with protesters" during the Wednesday riot.
+The U.S. Capitol Police said in a statement that Officer Brian D. Sicknick, 42, was injured "while physically engaging with protesters" during the Wednesday riot.
 He is the fifth person to die because of the melee.

 The brother of Officer Sicknick released the following statement to ABC News: